realgolf/realgolf/docs/src/data/get-started.md

 ## Handicap Information

 Your golf handicap must be a number between 0 and 54.
 If you do not specify a handicap during registration, it will default to 54.

+---

+## Things You Need

+In addition to signing up and having an account on RealGolf, you'll need the following:

+- Trackman or any kind of simulator
+- A range or indoor golf simulator
+- Golf clubs
+- Golf balls